KevSu0/study_sentinel/documentation/backend.md

 The backend integrates with several external services to provide the full application functionality:

 *   **Authentication Service (Firebase Authentication):** Handles user registration, login, and session management.
 The backend verifies authentication tokens to secure API endpoints.
-*   **AI Models (via Genkit):** Communicates with external AI providers (like Gemini, depending on configuration in `/home/runner/work/mission-control/mission-control/src/ai/genkit.ts`) to power features like daily summaries and the positive psychologist flow.
+*   **AI Models (via Genkit):** Communicates with external AI providers (like Gemini, depending on configuration in `src/ai/genkit.ts`) to power features like daily summaries and the positive psychologist flow.
 This involves sending structured prompts and processing the AI's responses.
-*   **Other Potential Services:** Depending on future features, could interact with notification services, cloud storage, or other third-party APIs.
-*   **AI Models:** The backend communicates with external AI model APIs (via Genkit or similar) to send prompts and receive generated content.
-This involves formatting input for the models and processing their responses.
-*   **Authentication Service:** Interacts with the authentication service to verify user credentials and manage sessions.
 *   **Other Potential Services:** Depending on future features, could interact with notification services, cloud storage, or other third-party APIs.

 ## Logic Flow Example (Generating Daily Summary)